-The environment in which geriatric evaluation and management operates should be one that is designed to encourage independence and promote an interdisciplinary team approach.
+The environment in which geriatric evaluation and management operate should be one that is designed to encourage independence and promote an interdisciplinary team approach.
 It should also take into consideration:

 - the older person’s needs - their strengths and abilities should be fostered while they are also protected against harm

 - the need for interactions between family and carers to be enhanced - private spaces and communal areas should be available

 - how the environment supports people with cognitive impairment - Improving Care for older people: A policy for health services (2003) and Improving the environment for older people in health services: An audit tool (2006) provide the policy framework and a practical tool for developing an environment that is safe and functional for both patients and staff providing care.

 Geriatric evaluation management also has a significant focus on rehabilitation.
 People need to actively participate in their therapy program and be encouraged to become as physically active as they can.

 The ward environment needs to be set up to promote independence, with communal areas for dining and leisure.
 Patients are expected to be dressed and remain as active as possible during the day.
 Access to outdoor spaces may be considered therapeutic especially for patients with cognitive impairment.